Python syntax and semantics: Numbers

 Numeric literals in Python are of the normal sort, e.g. 0, -1, 3.4, 3.5e-8.

 Python has arbitrary-length integers and automatically increases their storage size as necessary.
 Prior to Python 3, there were two kinds of integral numbers: traditional fixed size integers and "long" integers of arbitrary size.
-The conversion to "long" integers was performed automatically when required, and thus the programmer usually didn't have to be aware of the two integral types.
+The conversion to "long" integers was performed automatically when required, and thus the programmer usually did not have to be aware of the two integral types.
 In newer language versions the distinction is completely gone and all integers behave like arbitrary-length integers.

 Python supports normal floating point numbers, which are created when a dot is used in a literal (e.g. 1.1), when an integer and a floating point number are used in an expression, or as a result of some mathematical operations ("true division" via the / operator, or exponentiation with a negative exponent).

 Python also supports complex numbers natively.
-Complex numbers are indicated with the J or j suffix, e.g. 3 + 4j.
+The imaginary component of a complex number is indicated with the J or j suffix, e.g. 3 + 4j.